jhkim611/CLAD/README.md

 for unsupervised GAD, i.e., we study how the class label informa- tion of nodes enhances the detection of structural anomalies in particular.
-To this end, we propose a Label-Aware Graph Anomaly Detection framework (LAAD)1 that utilizes a limited amount of labeled nodes to enhance the performance of unsupervised GAD.
+To this end, we propose a Label-Aware Graph Anomaly Detection framework (LAAD) that utilizes a limited amount of labeled nodes to enhance the performance of unsupervised GAD.
 Extensive experiments on ten datasets, including both synthetic and real-world datasets, demonstrate the superior performance of